 264. Further, the 401 Certification only requires this monitoring to be performed for a period of eight years.
 (401 Certification Condition B, p.
 4.)
 As ACC expert Dr. Lucia pointed out, it could be years following construction of the embankment -- which itself will take years to construct -- before water begins infiltrating through it.
-Lucia Prefiled testimony at ¶¶ 19 and 22.)
-Thus, as the Certification is currently written, monitoring of the embankment seepage could be in a steady state.
+(Lucia Prefiled testimony at ¶¶ 19 and 22.)
+Thus, as the Certification is currently written, monitoring of the embankment seepage could be discontinued before the embankment has even reached equilibrium and begun discharging water in a steady state.
 (Id.)
-There is a similar requirement in 401 Certification Condition F(1) (pp. 19-20) to 265.